 Where CCTV is used, we have identified and documented the potential impact on individuals’ privacy and have taken this into account when installing and operating the CCTV system.
 We regularly review whether CCTV is still the best security solution.

 We will clearly inform individuals of our use of CCTV and we only retain recorded CCTV images for long enough to allow for any incident to come to light (e.g. for a theft to be noticed) and to investigate it.
 We will respond to individuals or organisations making requests for copies of their images on our CCTV footage and will seek prompt advice from the Information Commissioner where there is any uncertainty.
 We securely store CCTV images, limit access to authorised individuals and regularly check that the CCTV system is working correctly.
 We have a nominated individual who is responsible for the operation of the CCTV system.

+Telephone Recording

+Where telephone conversations are recorded, we will inform you of this at the beginning of the call together with our reasons for doing so and any objections should be raised immediately.
+Telephone recordings will be stored securely for no longer than necessary and you have the right to request a copy where this is still available.
+The call recordings will only be passed to third parties where we have a legal right or legal obligation to do so.
+Payment card data is protected in accordance with the Payment Card Industry Data Security Standard (PCI DSS) and our system prevents us from recording Sensitive Authentication Data (SAD) or where this is not possible, is immediately deleted after card authorisation.

 Your rights

 We will only store your data for as long as is necessary to comply with the requirements of your insurance contract(s) and any legal obligations or lawful processing conditions that may exist as a result.
 You have a number of rights concerning the personal information we use, which you may ask us to observe.
-In some cases even when you make a request concerning your personal information, we may not be required, or be able to carry out your request as this may result in us not being able to fulfil our legal and regulatory obligations under the lawful processing conditions under which we hold your data or because there is a minimum statutory period of time for which we have to keep you information.
+In some cases, even when you make a request concerning your personal information, we may not be required, or be able to carry out your request as this may result in us not being able to fulfil our legal and regulatory obligations under the lawful processing conditions under which we hold your data or because there is a minimum statutory period of time for which we have to keep your information.
 If this is the case, we'll let you know our reasons.

 You can ask us to: